scheinerman/PlayingCards52.jl/README.md

 possible orderings equally likely.
 However, if one wishes to manually randomize the deck, or to randomize an ordered deck as returned by `deck(false)`, we provide the functions `shuffle`, `riffle`, and `cut`.
+These functions are typically applied to a full deck of 52 cards, but may be used on any list.

 ### Shuffle